Easy frugal living ideas so you can save money like crazy! 12 thrifty tips and tricks…even if you hate being frugal!

 If you pay your credit card, utilities, rent/mortgage, or cell phone bill(s) late, they’re most likely going to charge you a late fee.
 Sometimes it’s upwards of $35!

-You could make a simple spreadsheet to track your bills, including a column that lists each of your due dates.
-Or just have a checklist on your phone or on a piece of paper that you refer to throughout the month to make sure you’re paying everything on time.
-Or sign up to have the bills deducted automatically from your bank account on their due dates.
+You can sign up to have the bills deducted automatically from your bank account on their due dates.
 Then you never have to worry about it.

 If you realize you won’t have the money to pay a bill by the due date, call the company you owe and tell them.
 Many will give you an extension if you just communicate with them.

-I really am always surprised how much it costs to eat out.
-Before you know it, it can be $30+ for one dinner out for two people.
 If you do that 3x a week, that’s $360 a month!
 Imagine if you used that money toward debt repayment, instead of spending it on food.
-Food comes and… ahem, goes, so quickly.

-My favorite way to keep food from going bad is to use my Foodsaver to preserve it.
+My favorite way to keep food from going bad is to use my vacuum sealer to preserve it.